RhysApfelbaum/beattape/README.md

-# FMP PROJECT SO FAR
+# PROJECT SO FAR

-The FMOD build can be found in `/fmod/build/desktop/`.
-Right now it's my Game Audio 2 work.
+The FMOD build can be found in `/fmod/build/desktop/`, and the FMOD project can be found in `/fmod/project/`.
-The FMOD project in `/fmod/project/` is a blank project, configured to build to `/fmod/build/desktop/`.

 ## Documentation/resources that I've been using so far